armijnhemel/binaryanalysis-ng/src/identification/README.md

 # Identify ELF binaries with YARA and Meilisearch

-YARA (<https://virustotal.github.io/yara/>) is a tool to match patterns in files to rules.
-Meilisearch (<https://www.meilisearch.com/>) is a search engine.
+YARA[1] is a tool to match patterns in files to rules.
+Meilisearch[2] is a search engine.
+VulnerableCode[3] is an open source vulnerability database.

 ## YARA in BANG